alissa-huskey/python-class/docs/lessons/data/functional-programming.md

 Generating a new collection containing only items that match a certain condition is called {term}`filtering <filter>`.

-### Part 2.1: For loop filtering
+### Part 2.1: Proceedural

 {{ leftcol }}

-As with mapping, you can always filter the old fashioned way, via a `for` loop.
+Here is how you would filter the old fashioned way, via a `for` loop.

 {{ rightcol }}